frc-7127-business-team/7127-Business-Materials/Branding.md

 # LongMetal Robotics: Branding Guidelines
 ###### Author: Panic
+###### Current Revision: v0.8
 ---

 ## Introduction:
 This document serves as a stylesheet to standardize the brand image of FIRST Robotics Competition Team #7127; LongMetal Robotics.
+It is to be used in all official internal and public documents, and all should be maintained in all public appearances.
+Logos and other graphics elements should also follow these guidelines, but they may also have additional specific guidelines outlined below.

 ## Team Name
 Acceptable ways to use the team name are as follows: